AndroidLollipop/sci-docs/README.md

 { type: 'number', value: 3 }
 { type: 'number', value: 4 }

-clo accesses the variable skye which is in the scope of its parent, which is no longer accessible as it has returned. this is called a closures.
+clo accesses the variable skye which is in the scope of its parent, which is no longer accessible as it has returned. this is called a closure.